navan0/YOLOtraining-template/README.md

 # YOLOtraining-template

-a jupyter notebook to train yoloV2 on google colaboratory
+a jupyter notebook that will help you to train yolo V2 on google colaboratory